-Note: Please note the allowances/exceptions in section 1.4.
-See allowances/exceptions in section 1.4 about verification.
+Note: Please note the allowances/exceptions in section 1.3.1.
+See allowances/exceptions in section 1.3.1 about verification.

 Following the 1 December submission deadline, the information from CNGP organisations will be collated, analysed and shared with CNGP Ministers and then made publicly available.
-It will also inform the CNGP reviews of collective progress on meeting the 2025 and 2030 gross emissions reduction targets (based on reporting from the previous financial year) in December 2025, 2028 and 2030, to ensure the targets are ambitious but also achievable.
+It will also inform the CNGP reviews of collective progress on meeting the 2025 and 2030 gross emissions reduction targets in 2025, 2028 and 2030, to ensure the targets are ambitious but also achievable.

-1.4 CNGP reporting requirements
+1.3 CNGP reporting requirements